Why is car insurance required?

 Is car insurance mandatory in all states?

 Individual states regulate the type and amount of car insurance required.
 Generally, those requirements include auto liability coverage for bodily injury and property damage.
-Liability coverage may pay for the damages and injuries you cause to others due to an auto accident.
+Liability coverage may pay for the property damage and injuries you cause to others due to an auto accident.
 Learn more about car insurance requirements by state.

 How to get car insurance